caseyhoward/tablesorter/README.markdown

 The goal of this fork is to allow parser detection by using an entire column instead of just the first cell.
 This is because for some uses, it isn't possible to detect a parser by only looking at one cell.
 For example, let's say we have a table with columns that can be letter grades (A,A-,B+,...,F).
 We also have another column that contains the names of programming languages.
 With the old way parsers were implemented, the only way you could auto-detect a column was by looking at the first cell.
 So what if the first cell contained "C"?
 Is this a letter grade column or a programming language name column?
 We don't know.
 A way to get a better idea of the column type would be to look at all of the cells in the column.
 Instead of passing the first cell as an argument to the parser, we pass the entire column being checked as a jQuery object.

-Here is our attempt to create a parser using the old way:
+Here is our attempt to create a grades column parser using the old way:
 <code>
     $.tablesorter.addParser({
         id: 'grades',